Analysis | Trump’s incoherent defense of his coronavirus response

 “He didn’t do it,” Trump responded.
 “He never did it.”

 Trump was, at best, inarticulately referring to Biden qualifying his call for a national mask mandate.
-But even conservative media reports that suggested Biden had walked it back omitted the fact that, when he first proposed it in mid-August, he urged governors to do it, saying, “Every governor should mandate mandatory mask-wearing” for a period of three months.
+But even conservative media reports that suggested Biden had walked it back noted the fact that, when he first proposed it in mid-August, he urged governors to do it, saying, “Every governor should mandate mandatory mask-wearing” for a period of three months.

 Even that proposal was one that Biden, as a candidate who doesn’t hold elective office, obviously had no power to actually implement.